PostScript fonts: Compact Font Format

-Compact Font Format (also known as CFF font format, Type 2 font format, or CFF/Type 2 font format) is a lossless compaction of the Type 1 format using Type 2 charstrings.
+Compact Font Format (CFF, also known as Type 2 or CFF/Type 2 font format) is a lossless compaction of the Type 1 format using Type 2 charstrings.
 It is designed to use less storage space than Type 1 fonts, by using operators with multiple arguments, various predefined default values, more efficient allotment of encoding values and shared subroutines within a FontSet (family of fonts).

 The so-called PostScript or Type 1 flavor of OpenType fonts, also called OpenType CFF, contains glyph outlines and hints in a CFF table.

 CFF fonts can be embedded in PDF files, starting with PDF version 1.2.
 It is the usual approach to representing a Type 1 font within PDF.

 CID-keyed fonts can be represented within CFF with Type 2 charstrings for CID-keyed OpenType fonts.

 A Type 1 font can be losslessly converted into CFF/Type2 format and back.

 Multiple Master

 Multiple master fonts (or MM fonts) are an extension to Adobe Systems' Type 1 PostScript fonts.
-Multiple master fonts contain one or more "masters" — that is, original font styles, e.g. a light, a regular and a bold version — and enable a user to interpolate these font styles along a continuous range of "axes."
+Multiple master fonts contain one or more masters—that is, original font styles, e.g. a light, a regular and a bold version—and enable a user to interpolate these font styles along a continuous range of axes.
 While Multiple Master fonts are not common in end user fonts anymore, they still play an important role when developing complex font families.